qw457812/cc-mvp-prompts/cc-prompt.md

 Usage:
 - When editing text from Read tool output, ensure you preserve the exact indentation (tabs/spaces) as it appears AFTER the line number prefix.
 The line number prefix format is: spaces + line number + tab.
 Everything after that tab is the actual file content to match.
 Never include any part of the line number prefix in the old_string or new_string.
 - ALWAYS prefer editing existing files in the codebase.
 NEVER write new files unless explicitly required.
+- Only use emojis if the user explicitly requests it.
+Avoid adding emojis to files unless asked.
 {
   "type": "object",
   "properties": {